 We are continuing to provide access to our centre to those who remain rough sleeping enabling them to shower, wash their clothes and eat some food.

-Alongside a number of agencies and organisations we are continuing to support those who have gained accommodation in hotels and hostels through the Government scheme.
-As part of this response we are acting as a food hub preparing c.180 meals a day to vulnerably housed people.
-Seven days a week hot meals and sandwich bags are delivered by volunteers across the city, meaning that support workers across different agencies can do what they do best, support people.
+Alongside a number of agencies and organisations we have been continuing to support those who have gained accommodation in hotels and hostels through the Government scheme.
+As part of this response we have been acting as a food hub preparing c.200 meals a day to vulnerably housed people.
+At the height of the lockdown, seven days a week, hot meals and sandwich bags were delivered by volunteers across the city, meaning that support workers across different agencies could do what they do best, support people.

-You can follow our activities on Facebook and Twitter as we share stories of the people who are using the Project throughout Covid-19 and provide regular updates from our CEO, Tim Renshaw, about what is happening.
-You can watch an update from the 15th April on this page.
+You can follow our activities on Facebook and Twitter as we share stories of the people who are using the Project throughout Covid-19.
+The video here explains how everything had been working through lockdown.

 Please will you consider helping us reach out to homeless and vulnerable people during this incredibly difficult period.